-management measures in place, including those classified as overfished in U.S. Caribbean waters, stocks for which historically identified harvest is now prohibited due to ecological importance as habitat or habitat engineers, and those stocks for which seasonal closures or size limits apply.
+The stepwise approach proposed in Preferred Alternative 2 begins with application of Criterion A, which ensures the inclusion of stocks in the St. Thomas/St. John FMP that currently have specific management measures in place, including those classified as overfished in U.S. Caribbean waters, stocks for which historically identified harvest is now prohibited due to ecological importance as habitat or habitat engineers, and those stocks for which seasonal closures or size limits apply.
 Inclusion of Criterion A is necessary to ensure that management of those identified stocks continues to aid their recovery and/or conservation.
-Under Criterion A of Preferred Alternative 2, 24 finfish, queen conch, spiny lobster, and previously managed corals would be included in the St. Croix FMP (Table 2.2.1).
-Following a recommendation from the St. Croix DAP, the Council agreed that all corals occurring in St. Croix EEZ waters were in need of conservation and management and therefore should be included in the FMP under this criterion (See Appendix E for a partial list of corals).
+Under Criterion A of Preferred Alternative 2, 18 finfish, queen conch, spiny lobster, and previously managed corals would be included in the Thomas/St. John FMP (Table 2.2.1).
+Following a recommendation from the St. Thomas/St. John DAP, the Council agreed that all corals 12 occurring in St. Thomas/St. John EEZ waters were in need of conservation and management and therefore should be included in the FMP under this criterion (See Appendix E for a partial list of corals).

-Under Criterion B of Preferred Alternative 2, species that infrequently occur in federal waters would be excluded from the St. Croix FMP.
-For these excluded species, the Council determined that the FMP would not be able to improve or maintain the condition of the stock and so they were not in need of conservation and management.
+Under Criterion B of Preferred Alternative 2, species that occur infrequently in federal waters would be excluded from the St. Thomas/St. John FMP, unless they were included under Criterion A. For these excluded species, the Council determined that the FMP would not be able to improve or maintain the condition of the stock and so they were not in need of conservation and management.
 Suitable harvest location data (e.g., catch from federal versus territorial waters) were not available from commercial catch reports.
-However, depth distribution data were available and were used in the expert determination as to whether the species predominantly occurred in St. Croix territorial waters (generally $\leq$ 30 m) and therefore were not appropriate for federal management, or in federal waters (generally $\geq$ 30 m) and therefore eligible for further consideration under Criteria C and D. Under Criterion B of Preferred Alternative 2, 40 individual species of finfish, all aquarium trade finfish species, and 56 aquarium trade invertebrate species originally included in the St. Croix FMP under Action 1 would be excluded from management (Table 2.2.2).
-Additionaly, a total of six species that were included in the list of considered species, but that were not previously managed in federal waters, were excluded under Criterion B.
+However, depth distribution data were available and were used in the expert determination as to whether the species predominantly occurred in St. Thomas/St. John territorial waters (generally ≤ 30 m) and were therefore not appropriate for federal management, or commonly occurred in federal waters (generally ≥ 30 m) and therefore eligible for further consideration under Criteria C and D. Under Criterion B, 36 individual species of finfish, all aquarium trade finfish species, and 56 aquarium trade invertebrate species originally included in the St. Thomas/St. John FMP through Action 1 would be excluded from management (Table 2.2.2).
+Additionally, a total of seven species that were included in the list of considered species, but that were not previously managed in federal waters, were excluded under Criterion B.